1. A people

 See also WILDLIFE PICTURES.

-Name of a natural dye extracted from certain
+Name of a natural dye extracted

-such as Indigofera tinctoria (fig.), as well as for the blue to dark blue and —with a repeated dyeing process— even
+and Indigofera tinctoria (fig.), as well as for the blue to dark blue and —with a repeated dyeing process— even

 the near blackish colour that this dye can produce.
 See